 ACBE's Breastfeeding Education class is designed to fulfill DONA's third in-person requirement (Breastfeeding Education).

 The Birth Doula Workshop is approved by the California Board of Registered Nursing for 23.5 continuing education hours.
 CEP #9357.
 This continuing nursing education activity is also approved by the Wisconsin Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation for 24.75 contact hours.
 WNA provider approval number WICEAP-8001.

 At the end of the Birth Doula Workshop, the participant will be able to:

-- Explain the differences between the roles of the midwife, doctor, nurse, partner, and doula when attending the birth
+- Explain the differences between the roles of the doula, midwife, doctor, nurse, and partner when attending a birth

 - Verbalize the impact of birth on a woman’s life